 How is physical infrastructure built into your financial plan?

 So, what are the cloud service options?
-And do law firms feed a managed cloud provider?
+And do law firms need a managed cloud provider?

 What is a managed cloud provider?

 There are cloud service providers and then there are managed cloud service providers.
-A cloud service provider, like AWS, is the company from whom you’ll be renting the cloud server.
-A managed cloud provider – like Just After Midnight (that’s us) – is the company who’ll consult, design and implement your use of these servers, and who, depending on SLA, provide on-going 24/7 support of your cloud infrastructure.
+A cloud service provider, like AWS, is the company whose cloud-based services you’ll be using.
+A managed cloud provider – like Just After Midnight (that’s us) – is the company who’ll consult, design and implement your use of these services, and who, depending on SLA, can provide on-going 24/7 support of your cloud-based resources.

-A leading cloud provider who recently worked with LexisNexis to improve the longevity of their business-critical News Archive system – replacing aging hardware to enable on-going access to over two billion searchable documents.
+A leading cloud provider who recently worked with LexisNexis to improve the longevity of their business-critical News Archive system – replacing ageing hardware to enable on-going access to over two billion searchable documents.